USCIS Premium Processing New Fees For 2026: OPT, H-1B, I-539, I-140 Complete Details HERE!

 • Form I-140 (Employment-Based Green Card Petitions)

-Why USCIS Is Increasing Premium Processing Fees
+Why USCIS incresaed Premium Processing Fees?

 According to the (DHS) Department of Homeland Security, the adjustment is mandated under the USCIS Stabilization Act, which authorizes the agency to review and raise premium processing fees biennially to reflect inflation.
+USCIS stated that the updated fees will help:

 • Maintain premium processing operations